-Board members are Academy members elected for a mandate of 2 years.
-They can put themselves forward for election and represent either an Academy region or a specific transnational European underrepresented group.
+Board members are Academy members elected for 2-year terms.
+They can stand for election and reelection and represent either an Academy region or specific indigenous or transnational European minorities.
+A maximum of 3 terms is possible.

-In their functions, the Board chair and Deputy chairs do not represent a region or specific transnational European underrepresented group.
+In their roles, the Board chair and Deputy chairs do not represent a region or indigenous or transnational European underrepresented group.

 The Board of the European Film Academy convenes three times per year for a Board meeting.
-The Board meetings take place in March (online), June (on-site) and October (on-site).
-The on-site locations are defined every year in spring.
+The Board meetings take place in April (in person), July (online or in person t.b.a.), and November (in person).
+These Board meetings are accompanied by film selection meetings.
+Furthermore, an additional selection meeting takes place in October.